Gumdrop Structures Engineering Challenge

 Lab Notebook: When ever possible, have students record the process of what they are doing and learning in a lab notebook.
 Encourage them to draw sketches, take measurements, and describe what happens during their testing sessions.
 If digital cameras and/or video cameras are available, use these to help record the process.

-I have posted free handouts for this activity in my Teachers Pay Teachers store.
+Here are the free handouts for this activity.
 Included in this file are two 2 student handouts; one for lower elementary that is low-level inquiry and one for upper elementary that is mid-level inquiry.
 Also included in this file is a thorough teacher’s guide with much of the same information I shared with you here.

 Darci the STEM Mom